 What does inflation have to do with saving?

-While savings accounts carry relatively little risk, the rate of return is typically less than the rate of inflation — the increase in prices and the resulting loss in your money's purchasing power.
-So while it's wise to keep some cash, like your emergency fund, in savings, it could be hard to build wealth if you put all of your money there.
-For longer-term goals, consider accounts or investments with returns that can outpace inflation.
+While savings accounts carry relatively little investment risk, the rate of return is typically less than the rate of inflation, which is the increase in prices of goods and services and the resulting loss in the purchasing power of your money.
+So while it may be a good idea to put some of your cash, such as money set aside for emergencies, into a savings account, it could be hard to build wealth if you put all of your money into these types of accounts.

 Pointers for saving to build wealth

-• Build an emergency fund that covers at least three and ideally six months of living expenses.
+- Set up and maintain an emergency fund that will cover at least three and ideally six months of living expenses.

-• Save regularly as part of your budget — automatically transfer money from your paycheck to savings.
+- Save regularly as part of your everyday budget, including automatically transferring money from your paycheck to your savings account.

-• Choose the right product with the best interest rate, transaction options, and protections for your situation.
+- Select a savings product with the best interest rate, transaction options, and protections that fit your situation.